Heavy fighting rages near main Gaza hospital and people trapped inside say they cannot flee

 EVACUATION WINDOWS, BUT NO PAUSES

-But Israel has only agreed to brief daily periods during which civilians can flee the area of ground combat in northern Gaza and head south on foot along two main roads.
+But Israel has only agreed to brief daily periods during which civilians can flee ground combat in northern Gaza and head south on foot along two main roads.
 Israel continues to strike what it says are militant targets across southern Gaza, often killing women and children.

-Hospital officials said at least 13 were killed after an Israeli airstrike destroyed a building in the southern town of Khan Younis.
+Hospital officials said at least 13 were killed after an Israeli airstrike in the southern town of Khan Younis.

-The war has displaced over two-thirds of Gaza’s population, with most fleeing south.
-Egypt has allowed hundreds of foreign passport holders and medical patients to exit through its Rafah crossing, including dozens from Romania and Brazil on Sunday, as well as the entry of a small amount of humanitarian aid.
+Wael Abu Omar, spokesperson for Gaza’s border crossings, said 846 people left Gaza to Egypt through the Rafah crossing Sunday.
+Nearly all were foreigners while a few were patients from Gaza’s hospitals and their caretakers.

+He said 76 aid trucks entered Gaza.
+The U.N. and partners have said much more were needed daily.

-Jordanian Foreign Minister Ayman Safadi said on X, formerly Twitter, that he asked European Union foreign policy chief Josep Borrell to apply the same “legal, moral grounds” for EU support of Ukraine to “define its stand on Israel’s war crimes.”
+Jordanian Foreign Minister Ayman Safadi said on X that he asked European Union foreign policy chief Josep Borrell to apply the same “legal, moral grounds” for EU support of Ukraine to “define its stand on Israel’s war crimes.”

 More than 11,000 Palestinians, two-thirds of them women and minors, have been killed since the war began, according to the Health Ministry in Gaza, which does not differentiate between civilian and militant deaths.
 About 2,700 people have been reported missing.

 At least 1,200 people have been killed on the Israeli side, mostly civilians killed in the initial Hamas attack.
-Forty-six Israeli soldiers have been killed in Gaza since the ground offensive began.
+The Israeli military said two more of its soldiers were killed in Gaza, bringing the total to 48 since the ground offensive began.

 About 250,000 Israelis have evacuated from communities near Gaza, where Palestinian militants are still firing barrages of rockets, and along the northern border with Lebanon.

-Netanyahu has begun to outline Israel’s postwar plans for Gaza, which contrast sharply with the vision put forth by the United States.
+Netanyahu has begun to outline Israel’s postwar plans for Gaza, which contrast sharply with the vision of the United States.

-He says Gaza would be demilitarized and Israel would retain the ability to enter Gaza freely to hunt down militants.
-He rejects the idea that the Palestinian Authority, which currently administers parts of the Israeli-occupied West Bank, would at some stage control Gaza.
-Hamas drove the PA’s forces out of Gaza in 2007.
+He said Gaza would be demilitarized and Israel would retain the ability to enter Gaza freely to hunt down militants.
+He rejected the idea that the Palestinian Authority, which administers parts of the Israeli-occupied West Bank, would at some stage control Gaza.

-Secretary of State Antony Blinken has said the U.S. opposes an Israeli reoccupation of Gaza and envisions a unified Palestinian government in Gaza and the West Bank as a step toward a Palestinian state.
-Even before the war, Netanyahu’s government was opposed to Palestinian statehood.
+Secretary of State Antony Blinken has said the U.S. opposes an Israeli reoccupation of Gaza and envisions a unified Palestinian government in Gaza and the West Bank as a step toward a Palestinian state, long opposed by Netanyahu’s government.

 The war threatens to trigger a wider conflict, with Israel and Hezbollah militants in Lebanon trading fire along the border.
-Attacks by Hezbollah on Sunday wounded seven Israeli troops and 10 other people, Israel’s military and rescue services said.
+Attacks by Hezbollah on Sunday wounded seven Israeli troops and 10 others, Israel’s military and rescue services said.

-Tens of thousands of people marched in Paris on Sunday to protest against rising antisemitism.
-And in Tel Aviv, several hundred women gathered to seek the return of hostages taken by Hamas.
+Magdy reported from Cairo.
+Associated Press writers Amy Teibel in Jerusalem and Kareem Chehayeb and Abby Sewell in Beirut contributed to this report.